-Intramuscular and intravenous administration At the recommended dosage level, uncomplicated infections due to sensitive organisms should respond to therapy within 24 to 48 hours If clinical response does not occur within three to five days, consideration should be given to alternative therapy.
+Intramuscular and intravenous administration At the recommended dosage level, uncomplicated infections due to sensitive organisms should respond to therapy within 24 to 48

-Intranscular Appana, uses no occur winin turce on use days, consideration should be given to alternative therapy.
-Intranscular Administration for Patients with Normal Renal Function The recommended dosage for adults, children and older infants with normal renal function is 15 mg/kg/day divided into two or three equal doses administered at equally divided intervals, i.e., 7.5 mg/kg q12b or 5 mg/kg q8b.
+If clinical response does not occur within three to five days, consideration should be given to alternative therapy

+Intramuscular Administration for Patients with Normal Renal Function The recommended dosage for adults, children and older infants with normal renal function is 15 mg/kg/day divided into two or three equal doses administered at equally divided intervals, i.e., 7.5 mg/kg q12h or 5 mg/kg q8h.
 Treatment of patients in the heavier weight classes should not exceed 1.5 g/day.

 When amikacin is indicated in newborns, it is recommended that a loading dose of 10 mg/kg be administered initially to be followed with 7.5 mg/kg every 12 hours.

 The usual duration of treatment is 7 to 10 days.
 It is desirable to limit the duration of treatment to the short term whenever feasible.
-The total daily dose by all routes of administration should not exceed 15 mg/kg/day.
+The The usual duration of treatments 7 to 10 days, it is destrated on the duration of treatment of the solid term where reasone.
+The total daily does by all routes of administration should not exceed 15 mg/kg/day.
 In difficult and complicated infections where treatment beyond 10 days is considered, the use of amikacin should be re-evaluated.
 If continued, amikacin serum levels and renal, auditory and vestibular functions should be monitored.
-At the recommended dosage level, uncomplicated infections due to 24 to 48 hours.
+At the recommended dosage level, uncomplicated infections due to amikacin-sensitive organisms should respond in 24 to 48 hours.
 If definite clinical response does not occur within 3 to 5 days, therapy should be stopped and the antibiotic susceptibility pattern of the invading organism should be rechecked.

-Failure of the infection to respond may be due to resistance of the organism or to the presence of septic foci requiring surgical drainage.
-When amikacin is indicated in uncomplicated urinary tract infections, a dose of 250 mg twice daily may be used.
+Failure of the infection to respond may be due to resistance of the organism or to the presence of septic foci requiring surgical drainage When amikacin is indicated in uncomplicated urinary tract infections, a dose of 250 mg twice daily may be used.

-DOSAGE GUIDELINES
+DUSAUL GUIDELINES

-ADULTS AND CI HILDREN WITH NORMAL I RENAL FUNCTION
+ADULTS AND CH HILDREN WITH NORMAL RENAL FUNCTION

+-

 Patient Weight Dosage

 lbs kg 7.5 mg/kg 5 mg/kg

-q12h q8h
+q12h - q8h

 99 45 337.5 mg 225 mg

-110 50 375 mg 250 mg
+110 50 375 mg ] 250 mg

 121 55 412.5 mg 275 mg

 132 60 450 mg 300 mg

 143 65 487.5 mg OR 325 mg

 154 70 525 mg 350 mg

-165 75 562.5 mg 375 mg
+165 75 562.5 mg ] 375 mg

 176 80 600 mg 400 mg

 187 85 637.5 mg 425 mg

 198 90 675 mg 450 mg

-209 95 712.5 mg 475 mg
+209 95 712.5 mg ] 475 mg

 220 100 750 mg 500 mg

-ntramuscular Administration for Patients with Impaired Renal Function Whenever possible, serum amikacin concentrations should be monitored by appropriate assay procedures.
-Doses may be adjusted in patients with impaired renal unction either by administering normal doses at prolonged intervals or by administering reduced doses at a fixed interval.
+Intramuscular Administration for Patients with Impaired Renal Function

+Whenever possible, serum amikacin concentrations should be monitored by appropriate assay procedures.
+Doses may be adjusted in patients with impaired renal function either by administering normal doses at prolonged intervals or by administering reduced doses at a fixed interval

 Both methods are based on the patient's creatinine clearance or serum creatinine values since these have been found to correlate with aminoglycoside half-lives in patients with diminished renal function.
 These dosage schedules must be used in conjunction with careful clinical and laboratory observations of the patient and should be modified as necessary.
-Neither method should be used when dialysis is being performed.
+Neither method should be used when dialysis in base active method should be used when dialysis is being performed.